delali3/CSESA/README.md

 # CSESA
-This is a provide made for Computer Science and engineering student in University of Mines and Technology
+This is a project made for Computer Science and engineering student in University of Mines and Technology